anquanscan/sec-tools/README.md

 [bd-exploit-info](https://github.com/eax-hash/bd-exploit-info): A public version of my other GitHub with just the writeup.
 [magoo](https://github.com/pachico/magoo): Mask credit card numbers, emails and more.
 [Privacy_Panel](https://github.com/tanzita/Privacy_Panel): Finding all the security permissions that your Android apps uses in your device.
 It also provides fake location so that your apps can not get your accurate location
 [ecert](https://github.com/songyuew/ecert): Sign, verify, encrypt and decrypt messages with Hong Kong Post e-Cert (香港郵政電子證書) and other PKCS#12 certificates.
+[Cyber-Patriot](https://github.com/pjoscely/Cyber-Patriot): Cyber Patriot Score Reports